Harkaran-Gill/MinionChess/README.md

 - Once the project is synced, select an available device (either a connected physical device or a running emulator) from the dropdown menu in the toolbar.

 - Click the Run 'app' button (the green play icon ▶) or press Shift + F10 to build and run the application.

+- I recommend to use the 'Medium Tablet' as the virtual emulator since that game was designed with that particular screen size.

 ## Built With
 - Java - The primary programming language for the app.